sebnitu/vrembem/packages/checkbox/README.md

 **Parameters**

-- `el` The element or elements whos aria state should be removed.
+- `el` The element or elements whose aria state should be removed.

 > Example removes presentational `<span>` elements for brevity but should be included in your implementation.